clyau/maicChecks/index.md

 `maicChecks` is an R package that offers two different but related methods for matching baseline covariates for these two situations.
 The methods are:

-1. Exact matching: used for IPD vs IPD and IPD vs AD
+1. [Exact matching](#exact-matching-for-two-studies-both-with-ipd): used for IPD vs IPD and IPD vs AD
-2. Matching-adjusted indirect comparison: used for IPD vs AD
+2. [Matching-adjusted indirect comparison](#matching-adjusted-indirect-comparison-maic): used for IPD vs AD

-## Exact matching
+## Exact matching for two studies both with IPD

 Exact matching should be used when IPD are available from both studies.
 It is an alternative to propensity score matching.
 The method ensures that after matching, the weighted means of the baseline covariates between the two studies are exactly the same.
 Details on methodology can be found in [Glimm & Yau (2025)](#reference).